clux/rust-meetup-london/source/slides.md

 - should you? if no answer: read this on k8s io docs..
 - philosophical distictions that only matter for large distributed systems.
 - reconciliation loops running constantly and more efficiently can help you auto-heal faster
-- sep concerns: force your app to only deal with on resource by rbac (like a rust ritual) better in long run
+- sep concerns: force your app to only deal with on resource by rbac, isolation

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->